 Tribal Colleges and Universities.
 In 1968, the Navajo Nation created the first tribally controlled college.
 In response to the need for higher education opportunities by tribal members and the local communities, several other Indian tribes followed suit.
 Today, there are 35 tribal colleges and universities located in 13 states.
-Tribal colleges and universities provide more than just higher education, they also provide high school completion courses, basic remediation courses, job training, college preparatory courses and adult education programs.
+Tribal colleges and universities provide higher education and other supporting courses to prepare students for their academic progressions, such as high school completion courses, basic remediation courses, job training and college preparatory courses and adult education programs.
 They also serve other community needs, such as language and cultural preservation.